The ACN team works to maximize the potential of children with autism through our administrative, therapy, and development departments–get to know us!

 DEVELOPMENT AND OUTREACH TEAM

 Patricia "Patty" Vela, Chief Development & Outreach Officer, holds a Bachelors degree in Psychology from Southwestern University and a Masters degree in School Psychology from Trinity University.
 After 14 years of practicing as a Licensed Specialist in School Psychology for NISD, Ms. Vela entered her second career, non-profit development and fundraising.
 Prior to ACN, Ms. Vela worked for a large non-profit in San Antonio.
-However, she always missed working alongside special needs families and was excited when this opportunity became available.
-She joined our team in March, 2017.
+However, she always missed working alongside children with disabilities and their caregivers which made her excited when this opportunity became available.
+She joined the ACN team in March, 2017.
 Ms. Vela is a daughter, mother, friend, bibliophile, frustrated artist, lover of music and enjoys Gilmore Girls and HGTV a little too much!
+She has also developed a passion for gentle or conscious parenting as she has spent more time at ACN and can often be found down internet rabbit holes of leaders in this field.

 CLINIC, TRAINING, AND THERAPY TEAM